 Georges Benjamin Clemenceau (was a French statesman who led the nation to victory in the First World War.
 A leader of the Radical Party, he played a central role in politics after 1870.
 Clemenceau served as the Prime Minister of France from 1906 to 1909, and again from 1917 to 1920.
 He was one of the principal architects of the Treaty of Versailles at the Paris Peace Conference of 1919.

 WELCOME TO RICHTOPIA

-- British Entrepreneurs Top 100: From Lord Sugar to Victoria Beckham, These Are the Most Influential Entrepreneurs in the UK
+- British Entrepreneurs Top 100: From Richard Branson to J.K.
+Rowling, These Are the Most Influential Entrepreneurs in the UK

 - Analytical Thinking: 8 Natural Talents Leading to Action